|Monthly Tech-Tip |

 This material is not typical of any other glaze material currently available.
 It is a conditioned clay.
 The base material, which comprises the bulk of the recipe, is a silty clay that couples very good suspension and drying properties with a low firing temperature.
 This clay is blended with a mix of minerals to produce the chemistry of a middle-of-the road silky cone 10 glaze.

--It is possible to use it 100% to create a silky to glossy glaze at cone 10 because it contains all the feldspar, silica and clay needed and these are supplied in majority from the natural clay.
+-It is possible to use it 100% to create a silky to glossy glaze at cone 10 because it contains all the feldspar, silica and clay needed (supplied in majority from the natural clay).

--It imparts beautiful working properties to the glaze slurry: it suspends it and improves evenness of application, drying speed, reduces shrinkage and enables multi-layering (many of the most beautiful art glaze effects can be achieved by layering one glaze over another).
+-It imparts very good working properties to the glaze slurry: it suspends it and improves evenness of application, drying speed, reduces shrinkage.

 Thermal Expansion of Ravenscrag Slip

 COEs are not available for Ravenscrag.
-Since the material is natural, it contains particles of dozens of different minerals, each particle type has it's own behavior during heat up, and they interact in complex ways that relate to their chemistry, mineralogy and particle size.
+Since the material is natural, it contains particles of dozens of different minerals, each particle type has it's own behavior during heat-up, and they interact in complex ways that relate to their chemistry, mineralogy and particle size.
 This is completely unlike a frit where all the particles are non-mineral, they are all a glass of the same chemistry.
-Understandably, it is practical to measure frit COE with some degree of confidence that as long as the user melts it completely they will get the published COE.
-But it is not practical with Ravenscrag Slip, it does not melt completely (every particle) unless it has at least some other flux.

 The calculated thermal expansion of Ravenscrag slip is not reliable, it is not a glass; the mineralogy of the particles exert influence.
 Consider, for example, the SiO2.
 Unlike a frit where this oxide simply exists as a percentage in the glass, in Ravenscrag it exists in the crystal structure of pretty well all the mineral particles, each of these particles exhibits varying resistance to melting that is related to not just the chemistry, but the mineralogy.
 Thus, while it might calculate to a very low thermal expansion, you likely need not worry about shivering, just do a boiling water:ice water test if you are concerned.